shubham077-maker/netflix_-sql_-project/README.md

-# netflix_- movies and TV show Data Analysis  using SQL.
+ Netflix  movies and TV show Data Analysis  using SQL.